cffls/matic-docs/docs/integrate/full-node.md

 However, if you still want to perform upgrade on existing node, you need to follow one-time migration steps outlined below.
 If you are installing everything from a new machine, you can skip this section.

-- Stop existing heimdall and bor services
+- Stop existing heimdall and bor services:

     ```shell
     sudo service bor stop
     sudo service heimdalld stop